Priapism and paraphimosis are urologic emergencies.

 Phimosis is the inability to retract the foreskin proximally over the glans.
 Causes include infection, poor hygiene, and trauma, which lead to scarring and fibrosis of the foreskin and resultant loss of normal movement.
 This can infrequently lead to urinary retention owing to blockage of the urethral meatus.
 Phimosis may be normal in prepubertal males (physiologic phimosis).
 By age 4, 90% of foreskins are fully retractable.
 A foreskin that is not fully retractable by the end of puberty is considered pathologic phimosis.

 Paraphimosis is the inability to return a retracted foreskin to its original, anatomic position.
 Paraphimosis results when the foreskin is not returned to its normal position overlying the glans penis.
 This commonly occurs as an iatrogenic complication, such as after an exam of the glans or Foley catheter placement in a debilitated patient.
 The retracted foreskin acts in a tourniquet manner, restricting venous outflow from the glans penis.
 This eventually leads to local swelling, inflammation, ischemia, and necrosis of the involved tissue, causing a urologic emergency.

 Balanoposthitis is a combination of inflammation of the glans penis (balanitis) and inflammation of the foreskin (posthitis).
 This condition occurs most commonly in uncircumcised males as a result of poor hygiene, local/recurrent irritation, or infection (usually Candida, Gardnerella, or Streptococcus pyogenes species).
 Balanoposthitis may be the sole presenting symptom of diabetes mellitus.

-Important historical features of priapism include past medical history, duration of symptoms, causative events, ...
+Important historical features of priapism include past ...